The Gilded Age (TV series): Real-life events

 Although The Gilded Age is a work of fiction, Julian Fellowes worked to accurately represent certain realities of the time period.

 Caroline Schermerhorn Astor, also known as "The" Mrs. Astor, ruled New York society in the late nineteenth century.
-Descending from Dutch settlers, the "knickerbocker" married relatively new money William Backhouse Astor Jr. At the time the series takes place, Astor (Donna Murphy) and her husband are largely estranged.
+Descended from Dutch settlers, Astor married William Backhouse Astor Jr, whose family wealth was relatively new.
+At the time the series took place, Astor (Donna Murphy) and her husband were largely estranged.
 Dismayed by the chaos caused by the end of the Civil War and the rise of new money, and armed with her own distinguished lineage and her husband's fortune, she became the gatekeeper to high society.
-She and her associate Ward McAllister (Nathan Lane) decreed that members of respectable society must be separated by at least three generations from the origin of the family fortune, as she herself was.
-McAllister, Mrs. Astor's right-hand man, spent years across the Atlantic absorbing culture, details of European courts, and society news.
-Although some recognized his devotion to preserving elegance and tradition, others saw him as an unapologetic snob.

 Two characters, Bertha and George Russell (Carrie Coon and Morgan Spector), appear to be at least partly based on the formidable Alva and William K. Vanderbilt.
 Alva Erskine Vanderbilt (later Alva Belmont) came from a wealthy Mobile, Alabama, family that lost its money after the Civil War.
 Determined to regain her social status, she married a scion of the immensely wealthy Vanderbilt family in 1875, but the Vanderbilts were considered too "new money" by Caroline Astor and were largely ignored.
 In order to ascend to the upper echelons of society, Alva Vanderbilt set out to impress Caroline Astor.
-Among her strategies, she hired society architect Richard Morris Hunt to build a luxurious mansion on Fifth Avenue, then hosted an enormous, extravagant ball for 1,000 as a "house-warming".
-The details of the festivities were leaked in advance to the press, and young society waited breathlessly for the upcoming ball — including Caroline Astor's daughter, Carrie.
-Caroline Astor was forced to call on Alva Vanderbilt to ensure her daughter received an invitation.
+She hired society architect Richard Morris Hunt to build a luxurious mansion on Fifth Avenue and then hosted an enormous, extravagant ball for 1,000 as a "house-warming".
+The details of the festivities were leaked in advance to the press, and young society waited breathlessly for the upcoming ball—including Caroline Astor's daughter, Carrie.
+Caroline Astor called on Alva Vanderbilt to ensure that her daughter received an invitation.
 The ball was a success and the family was accepted into New York high society.

-Other historical figures who appear in the series include President Chester A. Arthur (Randall Passman), Clara Barton (Linda Emond), founder of the American Red Cross, and T. Thomas Fortune (Sullivan Jones), a man born into slavery who would become one of the leading Black journalists of his day.
+Other historical figures who appear in the series include President Chester A. Arthur (Randall Passman); Clara Barton (Linda Emond), founder of the American Red Cross; John Singer Sargent; and T. Thomas Fortune (Sullivan Jones), a man born into slavery who would become one of the leading Black journalists of his day.
 In his editorials, he wrote passionately about civil rights and denounced racial segregation and discrimination.
 He also helped found a predecessor to the NAACP, the Afro-American League.